diyclassics/diyclassics.github.io/cv.md

 - 2016\.
 Participant in Sunoikisis Latin Seminar at Center for Hellenic Studies; leader of common session post-Neronian literature.
 - 2016\.
 Participant in Sunoikisis Greek Seminar at Center for Hellenic Studies; leader of common session on Hellenistic literature.
-- 2016\.
+- 2016-2014, 2012\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2015\.
 Participant in Sunoikisis Latin Seminar at Center for Hellenic Studies; leader of common session on "Family Ties in Neronian Literature."
-- 2015\.
-Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2014\.
-Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
-- 2014\.
 Co-director of the Fordham Graduate Students Digital Humanities Group.
 - 2013\.
 Participated in the Dickinson College Summer Latin Workshop on Ovid's Fasti IV.
 - 2013\.
 Co-director of the Fordham Graduate Students Digital Humanities Group.
 - 2012\.
 Co-founder of Fordham Graduate Students Digital Humanities Group.
-- 2012\.
-Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.
 - 2012\.
 Jesuit Pedagogy Seminar, Fordham University.
 - 2011\.
 American School of Classical Studies in Athens, Summer Session.
 - 2011\.
 Organizer of Iter Zoologicum: A Latin Walk Through the Bronx Zoo.